quat1024/super-decaying-simulator-2022/README.md

 Yea

-## I'm a modder and I would like to add compat with my flowers.
+## I'm a modder writing a Botania addon and I would like to add compat with my flowers.
 What should I do?

-I tried to provide an event for this but god i hate Forge's bullshit.
+I tried to provide an event for this but god i hate Forge's bullshit lol

-Mixin to the end of `registerGeneratingFlowers#registerGeneratingFlowers`, or get in touch if you know how to make an event I can fire at other mods during the loading process
+Mixin to the end of `SuperDecayingSimulator2022#registerGeneratingFlowers`, or get in touch if you know how to make an event I can fire at other mods during the very-very-early loading process